EQUIPMENT/M142 HIMARS

 1Γ— MLRS pod (6 rockets) or 1Γ— ATACMS missile

-COMBAT HISTORY
+COMBAT RECORD

 Iraq (2005), Afghanistan, Ukraine (2022–present): 20 HIMARS provided to Ukraine in summer 2022 destroyed over 400 Russian logistics depots, command posts, and ammunition stores.
 Credited with enabling Ukrainian Kharkiv and Kherson counteroffensives.